kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 export SSH_AUTHORIZED_KEY='ssh-rsa AAAAB3N...'      # (optional) The public ssh authorized key on all machines in this cluster

 # Kubernetes configs
-export KUBERNETES_VERSION='1.13.6'     # (optional) The Kubernetes version to use, defaults to 1.13.6 export CLUSTER_NAME='my-cluster'       # (optional) The name for the management cluster, defaults to "capv-mgmt-example" export SERVICE_CIDR='100.64.0.0/13'    # (optional) The service CIDR of the management cluster, defaults to "100.64.0.0/13" export CLUSTER_CIDR='100.96.0.0/11'    # (optional) The cluster CIDR of the management cluster, defaults to "100.96.0.0/11" EOF
+export KUBERNETES_VERSION='1.13.6'        # (optional) The Kubernetes version to use, defaults to 1.13.6 export CLUSTER_NAME='management-cluster'  # (optional) The name for the management cluster, defaults to "capv-mgmt-example" export SERVICE_CIDR='100.64.0.0/13'       # (optional) The service CIDR of the management cluster, defaults to "100.64.0.0/13" export CLUSTER_CIDR='100.96.0.0/11'       # (optional) The cluster CIDR of the management cluster, defaults to "100.96.0.0/11"
+EOF
 ```